EntryDSM/Chanel/docs/source/index.html.md

 ---
-title: Badass API Reference
+title: API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
-  - ruby
-  - python
-  - javascript
+  - HTTP

 toc_footers:
+  - <a href='https://entrydsm.hs.kr'>Go to the Entry page</a>
   - <a href='#'>Sign Up for a Developer Key</a>
   - <a href='https://github.com/lord/slate'>Documentation Powered by Slate</a>